 Just a question about translations, I have a vase with some writing on it that I would like to get translated.
 Dou you do objects other than coins?

 Ye Editor writes: Thanks for your comments, Eric.
 I do list some coins for educational purposes.
 In the past, everytime I listed something new, one old post would disappear.
 I blamed this on new google thingy, but it was really my ignorance for not keeping up with the current trend.
 People say, "Dumb people are the happiest."
 Nobody ever accused me of not being happy!
 When I sell one cash coin, I am able to buy something else to list.
 The more I list, the more info I can supply to readers.
 Because I am able to archive now, old postings should remain on the blog for years to come.
-As for your vase, if the writings are kinda modern, I can try.
-Just send me a good photo.

 In the JNDA and elsewhere, there are various names for the types of New Kanei, such as 四ツ寶 銭.
 Is there a list anywhere of what all these names mean?
 I note there is one name 耳白 White Ear???? which is not in some of the other catalogues, although it is in JNDA.
 Has this coin been renamed?